As a marketer, your job doesn’t stop at lead generation. You have to nurture prospects who indicate interest in your offer.

 Email marketing is great for building a strong relationship with your audience.
 However, to get that relationship going, you’ve got to personalize the reader’s experience.

-This is a missed opportunity for to improve your conversion rate.
+Neglecting to use personalization to drive engagement in email marketing is a missed opportunity to improve your conversion rate.

 When people subscribe to your list, they’re giving you permission to interact with them and occasionally promote your products and services.